DrAdamRoe/cloud-variations/README.md

 That's "it"!
 Your very own Docker container running on your very own Kubernetes Cluster.

-Before you leave: shut off your Kube cluster, otherwise you'll run out of money, shutting off the load balancer and then your cluster:
+Before you leave: shut off your Kubernetes cluster, otherwise you'll run out of money, shutting off the load balancer and then your cluster:

 `kubectl delete service hello-cloud-server`